PedroHMNobrega/SpotifyHelper/README.md

 The basic features of Spotify Helper are:

 - List all the tracks of an artist, sorted by popularity.
-- Save your Spotify saved tracks to a CSV file.
+- Save user's saved tracks to a CSV file.

 Setting up Project
 ------------------